blbruegg/TOCC/README.md

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/havend /path/to/dumpfile`
+`gdb /path/to/TOCCd /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run haven within gdb:
+* To run TOCC within gdb:

 Type `gdb /path/to/havend`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run havend
+Type `run` to run TOCCd

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/havend`.
+Run with `valgrind /path/to/TOCCd`.
 It will be slow.

 ### LMDB